FredrikLandstrom/Chart.js/readme.md

 We want everything to work in raw JS, no (other) libraries.

 This is not the place to submit pull requests for your awesome Chart.js fork.
-At least not until we get it refactored.
+At least not until we get it ground work done.